Lo Su Fui

-Lo Su Fui (罗思辉 (羅思輝, Luō Sīhuī); born 14 April 1981) is a Malaysian politician who has served as the Member of Parliament (MP) for Tawau since November 2022.
+Lo Su Fui (罗思辉 (羅思輝, Luō Sīhuī); born 14 April 1981) is a Malaysian politician who has served as the Deputy Minister in the Prime Minister's Department in charge of Federal Territories in the Unity Government adminustration under Prime Minister Anwar Ibrahim and Minister Hannah Yeoh Tseow Suan since December 2025 and Member of Parliament (MP) for Tawau since November 2022.
 He was the Special Officer in the Office of the Chinese Affairs of the Chief Minister of Sabah from January 2021 to his resignation in October 2022.
 He is a member, Deputy Treasurer-General, Member of the Supreme Council, Division Chief of Tawau of the United Sabah Party (PBS), a component party of the Gabungan Rakyat Sabah (GRS) coalition.
 He is also presently the sole PBS MP and the sole PBS candidate elected in the 2022 general election.
 He was also Executive Advisor and President and of the Tawau Chinese Chamber of Commerce (TCCC) from 2012 to 2018, Deputy President and Secretary-General of the Associated Chinese Chambers of Commerce and Industry of Malaysia (ACCCIM) of Sabah.
 In addition, he is Member of the Board of Governors of the Sabah Chinese High School and Advisor of the Institute of Science and Management in Tawau.